rseah145/smw-term2/lesson_8/Theory.md

 <br>

-Typical Win Server configuration to be used as a VPN server uses 2 NICs
+Typical Win Server configuration to be used as a VPN server uses 2 NICs, AKA multi-homed dual NIC deployment

+VPN server may or may not be a part of a domain, if the Win Server is part of the domain, it can directly use the AD for client authentication